Biden transition ‘set’ combines old and new

 For example, the walls in the auditorium, which, in its heyday, sported a much more finished look, were purposefully left mostly as they were in 2011, creating an industrial or loft feel that, thanks to details such as archways and reliefs, add a hint of elegance.

-For Biden, the is wrapped in a scenic exposed brick backdrop, typically dramatically lit to showcase the texture and rich colors.
+For Biden, the stage is wrapped in a scenic exposed brick backdrop, typically dramatically lit to showcase the texture and rich colors, though it’s not original brick.

 Camille Connolly designed the Biden stage components while working closely with fabricator Blackwalnut, and the scenery was built by an all union crew.
 In addition, a director of photography, Declan Quinn, was also heavily involved in the project.

-Following the tradition of combining old with new, the stage also has three large seamless LED video walls installed on the stage — with one large one in the center and two smaller ones flanking this.
+Following the tradition of combining old with new, the stage also has three large seamless LED video walls installed — with one large one in the center and two smaller ones flanking this.

 It also sports a glass strip with the campaign logo meant to seen during times when people enter through the spaces between LED.